jes-bro/nerfstudio/REPORT.md

 ![Inverse Square Law Light Intensity](images/inv_sqr.png)

+### Depth Renderer

+The depth renderer is designed to compute the depth information from a set of ray samples and their associated weights.
+Each ray sample represents a point in space where the NeRF model evaluates the scene's density and color.
+The weights typically represent the probability of a ray terminating at each sample point, which is based on the density of the points along the ray.

+The class supports different methods for calculating the depth, each suitable for different scenarios and providing various robustness to noise and outliers in the depth estimation.
+Median computes the median depth of all samples along a ray.
+The median is less sensitive to outliers than the mean, which makes it a robust choice for depth estimation.
+The median depth is computed by finding the sample at which the cumulative distribution of the weights reaches 50%.
+Expected computes the expected depth as a weighted average of the sample depths, where the weights are normalized to sum to one.
+This method assumes that the weights represent the probability of the ray terminating at each point and computes an average based on these probabilities.
+Robust aims to compute a depth value that is robust to outliers by trimming a certain percentage of the highest and lowest weighted samples before computing the weighted average depth.
+This can help mitigate the influence of noise and other artifacts in the depth estimation.
+Robust_weighted_median uses a robust weighting mechanism to compute a weighted median depth.
+It first flattens the weights and steps (sample depths), computes the median depth, and the Median Absolute Deviation (MAD) from the median depth.
+It then applies a weighting function to reduce the influence of samples that are far from the median (potentially outliers).
+Then it computes the median of the robustly weighted set of samples.

 Depth renderer changes include a weighted median for depth values and robust filtering to handle outliers in the dataset.
 Outliers are images whose RGB values do not match well with their pose, but dataset pruning helps mitigate this issue.

 ```python